 BTEC Applied Science is a challenging and worthwhile qualification for students with an interest in science, particularly from a practical point of view.
 The course reflects the fact that it is Applied Science by focusing on practical scientific investigation and work-related assignments, rather than a broad range of scientific theory for its own sake.

 It gives you the opportunity to study science beyond GCSE in a way that enables you to succeed and do well even if you have found it tough going to achieve strong results in exam based courses at GCSE.
 This is because it is assessed through coursework assignments rather than through exams.
 This means you can check your thinking and understanding with your teachers as you go along, rather than being faced with having to learn and memorise a large body of tricky scientific theory and knowledge – and then have to apply it under exam conditions to solve problems you will not have seen before.

-The Diploma qualification is equivalent to two A levels in terms of the number of lessons, the amount of work needed and the UCAS points value.
-The Subsidiary Diploma qualification is equivalent to one A level.
+The Diploma qualification is equivalent to two A Levels and the Subsidiary Diploma qualification is equivalent to one A Level.

 How is this course assessed?

 The course is assessed throughout the two years by a number of practical and written coursework assignments.
 Coursework assignments may include written documents, group presentations and practical work.
 These coursework assignments are centre-assessed and then externally moderated by the exam board.

 What skills will I need and develop in this course?